 What we collect

-Screen Archive South East collects unique screen material (magic lantern slides, film, videotape and digital formats and associated screen hardware and documentation) that shows many aspects of life, work and creativity in the South East.
+Screen Archive South East collects and preserves unique screen material (magic lantern slides, film, videotape and digital formats and associated screen hardware and documentation) that shows many aspects of life, work and creativity in the South East.

 We also collect technical apparatus that helps us to tell the story of moving images and screen history in the region.
 These include magic lanterns, old film and video cameras, projectors, editors and instruction manuals, which are valuable for teaching and museum displays.

 The main criterion for acquiring material is that it has clear associations with the South East of England (the counties of East Sussex, West Sussex, Surrey and Kent and the unitary authorities of Brighton & Hove and Medway).
 It should have most of the following characteristics: